deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 He smiled.
 She sounded so cute when she was tired.
 "Ava?
 Did I wake you, babe?"

-"...*It's three in the morning baby."* she griped, just a little. "*I mean, I'm real glad to hear from you but why didn't you call sooner?"*
+*"...It's three in the morning baby."* she griped, just a little. *"I mean, I'm real glad to hear from you but why didn't you call sooner?"*

 "I'm on a plane." he explained.
 "We just landed in Illinois."

-"*Oh...what are you doing on a plane in Illinois?"*
+*"Oh...what are you doing on a plane in Illinois?"*

 "It's refuelling.
 We're on our way up to Scotch Creek."

-"*Why are you-?"* There was a sharp rustling of bedding on her end of the line. "*Are you going back to **Cimbrean**?!"*
+*"Why are you-?"* There was a sharp rustling of bedding on her end of the line. *"Are you going back to **Cimbrean?!"**

 "Yeah!
 The SOR's going to be permanently posted there!
 Isn't that cool?"

-"*Adam, when the hell were you planning on telling me this?!"*
+*"Adam, when the hell were you planning on telling me this?!"*

 "First chance I got!"
 Adam said.
 "Which is now."

-"*What about- what about your contract?
+*"What about- what about your contract?
 What's going on with that?"* She asked, Adam frowned, wondering what was getting her so worked up.

 "I re-enlisted.
-They offered us this amazing homesteading incentive seeing as Folctha’s going to be the SOR’s permanent home and, you know, it’s ***home***, so-"
+They offered us this amazing homesteading incentive seeing as Folctha’s going to be the SOR’s permanent home and, you know, it’s ***home,*** so--"

-"*Homesteading incentive?"* Ava interrupted him.
+*"Homesteading incentive?"* Ava interrupted him.

 "Yeah!
 It’s this big grant and maybe a low-interest loan for...you know, building a life out there.
 Buying a house or whatever.
 All they need from me is a few more years."

-"...*How **many** years, Adam?"*
+*"...How* **many** *years, Adam?"*

 "Uh...for the full grant, they want a career enlistment."

-"*Which is...how long?"*
+*"Which is...how long?"*

 "Uh..." he said sheepishly, "Well, I mean it’s...twenty years total commitment.
-But that include-"
+But that includes--"

-"***TWENTY YEARS?!***" Adam jerked the phone away from his ear and winced.
-He could still hear her anyway.
-"You *re-enlisted for **twenty years** and you're on a plane going back to Cimbrean where I won't be able to call you or anything and you're only telling me **now?!**"*
+***"TWENTY YEARS?!"*** Adam jerked the phone away from his ear and winced.
+He could still hear her anyway. *"You re-enlisted for* **twenty years** *and you're on a plane going back to Cimbrean where I won't be able to call you or anything and you're only telling me* **now?!"**

 "Baby," he argued.
-"That includes what I’ve already done, so it’s only sixteen-"
+"That includes what I’ve already done, so it’s only sixteen--"

 There was a sharp sound and the line went dead.
 "Ava?
 Baby?
 Hello?"